 Having access to clean drinking water is a non-negotiable for successful backpacking missions, which is why we always carry at least one in our packs when heading into the backcountry.
 To showcase our favorites, we kicked off this list in 2018 with 17 filters hand-picked by former senior editor Jenny Abegg.
 Jenny is no stranger to demanding backcountry travel, whether she’s headed into the alpine for a technical scrambling and climbing mission in the North Cascades or trekking deep into the Patagonia wilderness.
 Editor Maddie Downie took over the guide in 2024.
 Maddie is always happy to take on filtering duty, whether she’s submerging a large reservoir for big groups or painstakingly collecting droplets on rocky volcano glaciers.

 In narrowing down our list to the 18 picks you see above, we focused on several criteria.
 Ease of use is always paramount, and we prioritize designs that are both intuitive and effective.
 We also pay close attention to flow rate and how long it takes each filter to replenish our supply, whether we’re refilling our hydration bladder or rehydrating backpacking meals at camp.
 Other critical considerations include filter life, taste, cleaning method, and longevity.
-Finally, many backpackers put a premium on keeping weight on their backs to a minimum, so weight and bulk are always part of the equation.
+Finally, many backpackers put a premium on keeping weight on their backs to a minimum, so heft and bulk are always part of the equation.
 Since the water filter market isn’t static, we’re always keeping an eye out for new and noteworthy designs to test and potentially add to the list above.

 Water Filter and Purifier Buying Advice